SE314/reveal/README.md

 # Installing Node.js and Reveal.js
 For the installation of Node.js, Reveal.js, and associated npm packages, we will be following instructions provided by hakimel in this reveal.js tutorial https://github.com/hakimel/reveal.js#markdown.<br>
 <br>
 To start, we need to install Node.js.
-Brows to https://nodejs.org/en/, download and install the appropriate version.
+Brows to https://nodejs.org/en/, download and install the appropriate version node.
 <br>
 <br>
 Installing Node.js: